IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/publishDeploy.md

 To this point, acting as an Assistant Builder, you have built out the assistant, configured conversational search, and added skills and automations.
 While doing so, you have been testing your assistant using the **preview** capability of AI Assistant Builder.
 The **preview** capability is a closed environment for experimenting with prompts.

-Once your assistant is finalized, you are able to publish it to make it available to end-users.
+Once your assistant is finalized, you can publish it to make it available to end-users.
 Each assistant you create comes with two **environments**:
 *draft* and *live*.
-At this point, you have likely been configuring your assistant in the draft environment.
+You have been configuring your assistant in the draft environment.
 Each environment has its own set of IDs, URLs, and service credentials that can be referenced by external services.

-The **Environments** page in the AI assistant builder has tabs for managing the Draft environment and the Live environment:
+The **Environments** page in the AI assistant builder has tabs for managing both the **Draft environment** and the **Live environment**:

 ![](_attachments/draftView0.png)

 ![](_attachments/liveView0.png)

-The Draft environment contains all your in-progress work in the Actions, Preview, and Publish pages.
-Use the Draft environment tab to build out your assistant and use for internal testing before deployment.
-Any integrations you use (i.e. channels) for the draft environment are unique to that environment, and changes to draft integrations don’t affect the live environment.
+The **Draft environment** contains all your in-progress work in the Actions, Preview, and Publish pages.
+Use the **Draft environment** tab to build out your assistant and use for internal testing before deployment.
+Any integrations you use (i.e. channels) for the **Draft environment** are unique to that environment, and changes to draft integrations don’t affect the **Live environment**.

 ## Publish the assistant
-Each time that you publish, you’re creating a new version of the assistant, for example V1.
+Each time that you publish, you’re creating a new version of the assistant, for example *V1*.
 When you publish your content, you’re creating a snapshot of the draft content, resulting in a version.

 !!!
 Warning "Versions do not contain integration configurations or environment settings"